Communication Complexity of the Secret Key Agreement in Algorithmic Information Theory: Introduction

-The rest of the paper is organized as follows.
-In Preliminaries (Section~2) we sketch the basic definitions and notations for Kolmogorov complexity and communication complexity.
+\emph{The rest of the paper is organized as follows.} In Preliminaries (Section~2) we sketch the basic definitions and notations for Kolmogorov complexity and communication complexity.
 In Section~3 we translate information theoretic properties of pairs $(x,y)$ in the language of graph theory and present three explicit examples of pairs $(x,y)$ satisfying \eqref{eq:complexity-profile}. \begin{itemize} \item Example~1 involves finite geometry, $x$ and $y$ are incident points and lines on a finite plane; \item Example~2 uses a discrete version of the Euclidean distance, $x$ and $y$ are points on the discrete plane with a known quasi-Euclidean distance between them; \item Example~3 involves binary strings $x$ and $y$ with a fixed Hamming distance between them. \end{itemize} The pairs $(x,y)$ from these examples have pretty much the same complexity profile, but the third example has significantly different spectral properties.
+The proof of the main result sketched above applies only to Example~1 and Example~2 (for Example~3 not only the \emph{argument} fails but the \emph{statement} of the main result is false\footnote{ The revealed difference between Examples~1~and~2 on the one hand and Example~3 on the other hand shows that the optimal communication between Alice and Bob is not determined by the complexity profile of the input and depends on subtler properties of $(x, y)$.}).

-In Section~4 we use a spectral technique to analyze combinatorial properties of graphs.
-We combine spectral bounds with information theoretic arguments (in particular, we use Muchnik's theorem on conditional descriptions to reduce a generic communication protocol to the case where the \emph{external information cost} is equal to the \emph{internal information cost} of the protocol) and prove our main result (Theorem~\ref{th:main}) for the pairs $(x,y)$ from Example~1 and Example~2 mentioned above.
-In Section~5 we show that the statement of Theorem~\ref{th:main} is not true for the pairs $(x,y)$ from our Example~3: for those $x$ and $y$ there is no ``phase transition'' mentioned above, and the size of the longest achievable secret key depends continuously on the communication complexity of the protocol, see Theorem~\ref{th:hamming1} and Theorem~\ref{th:hamming2}.
-In Appendix we provide a self-contained proof of a version of Newman's theorem on the reduction of the number of random bits used in a communication protocol (we prove a variant of this theorem for protocol with private randomness).
+In Section~4 we use a spectral technique to analyze the combinatorial properties of graphs.
+We combine spectral bounds with information-theoretic arguments and prove our main result (Theorem~\ref{th:main}) for the pairs $(x,y)$ from Example~1 and Example~2 mentioned above.

+In Section~5 we show that the statement of Theorem~\ref{th:main} is not true for the pairs $(x,y)$ from our Example~3: for those $x$ and $y$ there is no ``threshold phenomenon'' mentioned above, and the size of the longest achievable secret key depends continuously on the communication complexity of the protocol, see Theorem~\ref{th:hamming1} and Theorem~\ref{th:hamming2}.

+In Appendix we provide a self-contained proof of a version of Newman's theorem on the reduction of the number of random bits used in a communication protocol (we prove a variant of this theorem for protocols with independent sources of private randomness).